Azure-Samples/cosmosdb-rust-mongodb-quickstart/README.md

 ## Clean up resources

+When you're done with your app and Azure Cosmos DB account, [you can delete the Azure resources](https://docs.microsoft.com/en-us/azure/cosmos-db/create-mongodb-dotnet#clean-up-resources) you created so you don't incur more charges.
+To delete the resources:

+## Resources

 In this quickstart, you learned how to create an Azure Cosmos DB MongoDB API account using the Azure Cloud Shell, and create and run a Rust command-line app to manage `todo`s.
 You can now import additional data to your Azure Cosmos DB account.

-## Resources
+You can also explore the following resources:

 - [Pre-migration steps for data migrations from MongoDB to Azure Cosmos DB's API for MongoDB](https://docs.microsoft.com/azure/cosmos-db/mongodb-pre-migration?WT.mc_id=data-12579-abhishgu)
 - [Upgrade the MongoDB wire protocol version of your Azure Cosmos DB's API for MongoDB account](https://docs.microsoft.com/azure/cosmos-db/mongodb-version-upgrade?WT.mc_id=data-12579-abhishgu)